 Business Register and Employment Survey (BRES)

-Annual employment estimates for 2009 from the new Business Register Employment Survey were released at 09:30 on Wednesday 08 Dec 2010.
-BRES is a new ONS business survey which replace the Annual Business Inquiry (ABI).
-Access to the BRES dataset requires special authorisation - see the bottom of this article for how to apply.
+Annual employment estimates for 2011 and revised estimates for 2010 from the Business Register and Employment Survey (BRES) were released at 09:30 on Friday 28 Sep 2012.
+Access to the BRES dataset requires special authorisation - see section on Accessing BRES Data on Nomis at the bottom of this article for how to apply.